brianabshier/python_scripts/README.md

 - This script authenticates with the Rackspace API using a username and API key, retrieves historical usage data for a specified Cloud Load Balancer, and aggregates the results.
 The script supports pagination and calculates total and average usage metrics.
 - Usage: `python3 lb_historical.py`

+9. Volume Transfer
+- This script authenticates with both the source Rackspace Account and the destination Rackspace Account and transfers a Cloud Block Storage Volume from the source to the destination.
+- Usage: `python3 volume_transfer.py`

 Author: Brian Abshier

 License: MIT License